12 Best Waterfalls in Maui That Are Absolutely Stunning

 10. WAILUA FALLS

-The Wailua Falls is found on the Hana Highway and it is so close to the road, you would think it would splash onto the highway.
+The Wailua Falls sits along the Hana Highway, so close to the road that it seems like it could splash onto the highway.

 Best Waterfalls in Maui You Should Visit featured by top Hawaii travel blog, Hawaii Travel with Kids: Wailua Falls, Hana, Maui--Wailua Falls is one of the best Maui waterfalls to see on the Road to Hana